SQL Server MERGE statement is used to modify data in a target table based on data in a source table.

 Now you can check EMP_SRC and EMP_TRGT table records.

-SELECT * FROM EMP_SRC SELECT * FROM EMP_TRGT
+SELECT * FROM EMP_SRCโฉSELECT * FROM EMP_TRGT

-As you can see, Merge statement made the changes in target table EMP_TRGT based on matching values in source table EMP_SRC.
+As you can see, Merge statement has made the changes in target table EMP_TRGT based on matching values in source table EMP_SRC.

 The OUTPUT clause returns the values of each row that was affected by an INSERT, UPDATE or DELETE statements,